 B-endorphin is a natural opiate produced in the body, 10-100 times more potent than morphine.
 It circulates for several hours when released.
 Dynorphins are an extremely powerful opiate, 200 times stronger than morphine.
 Dynorphins are released in the spinal cord when electro-stimulation (e-stim) is applied to acupuncture points.

-Animal studies have shown that acupuncture can alter the release of various hormones.
-The effect on hormone release might, in part, explain acupuncture’s effectiveness in treating gynecological and endocrine dysfunction from PMS and infertility to diabetes and thyroid dysfunction.
+Studies have shown that acupuncture can alter the release of various hormones.
+The effect on hormone release might, in part, explain acupuncture’s effectiveness in treating gynecological and endocrine dysfunctions from PMS, menopause & infertility to diabetes & thyroid dysfunction.
 The list goes on.
-Make an appointment to discuss your concerns and whether TCM is right for you.
+The World Health Organization and the FDA honor and support acupuncture and the proven use of it in the United States and worldwide.

 One of the advantages of acupuncture is that the incidence of adverse effects is substantially lower than that of many drugs or other accepted medical procedures used for the same conditions.
 As an example, In musculoskeletal conditions, such as fibromyalgia, myofascial pain, tennis elbow, or epicondylitis, carpal tunnel, and osteoarthritis are conditions for which acupuncture may be beneficial.
 These painful conditions are often treated with, among other things, anti-inflammatory medications (aspirin, ibuprofen, etc.) or with steroid injections.
 Both medical interventions have a potential for deleterious side effects but are still widely used and are considered acceptable treatments.
 The evidence supporting these therapies is no better and have worse side effects than acupuncture.
 This makes acupuncture essential in the treatments of acute or chronic pain and after trauma or surgical care.